ConquerorsOfMystery/seabass/README.md

 can access.

-If ASI is 40 years away, then CBAS and technology which is like it will likely define the period of time until ASI comes around, and would probably what would be used to build ASI quicker than if it had not come around.
+If ASI is 40 years away, then CBAS and technology which is like it will likely define the period of time until ASI comes around, and would probably be used to build ASI quicker than if it had not come around.